qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 It turns runtime panic into compile error, which make discovering problems eariler.

 [GPUI](https://zed.dev/blog/gpui-ownership)'s `Model<T>` is similar to `Rc<QCell<T>>`, where GPUI's `AppContext` correspond to `QCellOwner`.

+Directly using `Arc<QCell<>>` is not convenient.
+GPUI has many wrappers that make it more convenient.

 It can also work in multithreading, by having `RwLock<QCellOwner>`.
 This can allow one lock to protect many pieces of data in different places [^lock_granularity].